JGAVEN/Lego-GPT/infra/README.md

 # Infrastructure Samples

+> **Note**: The software ships with an English-only interface.
+The infrastructure samples do not include localisation support.

 Sample configurations for deploying Lego GPT to cloud providers.

 - `aws/` – deploys the API using AWS App Runner.